mobermeyer/DocStubsJs2017/README.md

 # DocStubsJs
-An extension for Visual Studio 2012+ to auto generate documentation comment stubs for JSDoc and VSDoc in JavaScript and TypeScript editors.
+An extension for Visual Studio 2017 to auto generate documentation comment stubs for JSDoc and VSDoc in JavaScript and TypeScript editors.

 ## Contributing

-In order to run Visual Studio's plugin development environment for this extension, you will need Visual Studio 2015 Professional (Ultimate or Premium work, too).
-You will also need the [SDK](https://www.microsoft.com/en-us/download/details.aspx?id=30668) for Visual Studio 2012 installed, too.
+In order to run Visual Studio's plugin development environment for this extension, you will need Visual Studio 2017 Professional with the extensibility tools included.

 ### How it works